YewXuan98/50.007Project2021/README.md

 so this should not affect the cases where a feasible solution can be found.

 # Part 4
-Now, based on the training and development set, think of a better design for developing an im- proved sentiment analysis system for tweets using any model you like.
-Please explain clearly the model/method that you used for designing the new system.
-We will check your code and may call you for an interview if we have questions about your code.
-Please run your system on the development set RU/dev.in and ES/dev.in.
-Write your outputs to RU/dev.p4.out and ES/dev.p4.out.
-Report the precision, recall and F scores of your new systems for these two languages.
-(10 points)

 A disadvantage of the HMM is that it only remembers the previous state.
 In real life, when we interpret the sentiment of a word we use much more of the surrounding context to make our judgements.